strimzi/proposals/068-performance-testing.md

 Despite its powerful features and extensibility, this option introduces a steep learning curve due to the requirement for proficiency in Go/Javascript, which may not align with the skill set of the existing Strimzi community.
 Additionally, it necessitates the development and maintenance of Strimzi-specific extensions, complicating the testing process.

-## Conclusion

-Integrating performance testing within the `strimzi-kafka-operator`'s system test module offers a streamlined, efficient approach to ensuring the performance standards of Strimzi-managed Kafka clusters are met and exceeded.
-This strategy leverages existing infrastructure and components while providing a clear focus on performance, enabling continuous improvement and building confidence among users.